WeblateOrg/weblate/docs/admin/admin.rst

 User registration
 -----------------

-The default setup for Weblate is to use django-registration for handling new users.
+The default setup for Weblate is to use python-social-auth for handling new users.
 This allows them to register using form on the website and after confirming their email they can contribute.